MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 ** WDM Granular IOCTL security control**

-To further manage security when such IOCTLs are sent by user-mode callers, the driver code can include the [IoValidateDeviceIoControlAccess](https://msdn.microsoft.com/library/windows/hardware/ff550418.aspx) function.
+To further manage security when IOCTLs are sent by user-mode callers, the driver code can include the [IoValidateDeviceIoControlAccess](https://msdn.microsoft.com/library/windows/hardware/ff550418.aspx) function.
 This function allows a driver to check access rights.
 Upon receiving an IOCTL, a driver can call [IoValidateDeviceIoControlAccess](https://msdn.microsoft.com/library/windows/hardware/ff550418.aspx), specifying FILE_READ_ACCESS, FILE_WRITE_ACCESS, or both.

-Implementing granular IOCTL security control does not replace the need to manage driver access, using the techniques discussed above.
+Implementing granular IOCTL security control does not replace the need to manage driver access using the techniques discussed above.

 For more information, see the following articles: